lolitsozzie/discord-bot/readme.md

 # NPC discord bot
 ## Description
-This is a discord bot written to run on the 72 virgins discord server in a docker container
+This is a discord bot written to run on a discord server in a docker container
 ## Cloning
 Make an empty folder for the repository, and clone it.
 Once it has been cloned